 This document assumes that the following prerequisites have been met:

 The applications that will be managed by eAM must have entellitrak software version that is supported by the given version of eAM installed.
+The entellitrak Application Manager Guide contains a list of the entellitrak versions supported by each eAM version.

 A working Tomcat 7.x environment is installed as the application server